cloudmesh-community/fa19-516-158/project/report.md

 7) Changing the Configuration Files of Hadoop to set the replication factor,NameNode location,etc

 The Major first 3 steps are already implemented using cm-pi-burn.
 Please go through this [cm-pi-burn](<https://github.com/cloudmesh/cloudmesh_pi_burn/blob/master/cm-pi-burn.md>) for the implementation of the first 3 steps.
-We will walk through the steps starting from the 4th as to what we have tried on a single node cluster and it works good.
+After the buring of sd cards using cm-pi-burn command the first 3 steps will automatically be done by it.
+We will walk through the steps starting from the 4th as to what we have practically tried on a 5 node cluster and it works good.
 We have used bash scipt for our implementation which could be replaced by python script by leveraging the use of host command in the future.
-The document outlines the steps to be followed to deploy hadoop on a single node cluster.

-However we do outline the steps which could be followed to automate the entire process across mutiple nodes(we havent tried this).

 After the first 3 steps which is performed using cm-pi-burn each sd card would have a raspbian image on it, static ip address and a host name.Now we have to set up SSH to that we can connect from one Pi in the cluster to the other PI